 Instead, what if we used a conversation as the Elementary Meeting starting point for the event design?

 “All 450 employees were seated on the stage, in two groups facing each other.
 This made them actors in their own play.
 Centre stage stood a small pedestal, with a camera mounted on it.
 It worked as a whiteboard.
 Everything that was written on it was projected directly onto big screens, visible for everyone.
 Those who spoke stood in the middle, between the two stands.
 Meanwhile, each participant was constantly facing a whole bunch of people, namely their colleagues.
 This gave an instant feeling of ‘us’; having a conversation amongst ourselves.”

 See how the simple metaphor of a conversation changed the dynamic environment for this event?

-3) Saying goodbye The Elementary Meeting metaphor can even be employed to design a single session.
+You can even use the Elementary Meeting metaphor to design a single session.
 In this final example, Mike and Eric describe the end of a seminar using a sports-based Elementary Meeting, namely the ritual used at the start of a hockey game:

 “…the facilitator instructs participants to arrange themselves in two rows opposite each other, like ice hockey players before a match.
 They find themselves standing in pairs, one in front of the other.
 When he signals they shake hands, express a brief wish, and then step sideways to meet the next person.
 In just a couple of minutes, all of the 64 participants have exchanged a meaningful goodbye.”

-Powerful metaphors As you can see, when designing an event it’s worth investigating whether there’s an Elementary Meeting that will provide a familiar format for the entire meeting or a portion of it.
-Mike and Eric’s book is well worth reading for more examples of this approach, as well as a host of other fresh and innovative ideas about meeting design.
+As you can see, when designing an event it’s worth investigating whether there’s an Elementary Meeting that will provide a familiar format for the entire meeting or a portion of it.
+Mike and Eric’s book is well worth reading for more examples of how to create breakthrough meeting designs, as well as a host of other fresh and innovative ideas about meeting design.